 - The NY State Caregiving and Respite Coalition (NYSCRC) Lifespan Respite voucher provides a per-caregiver award for first-time approved applicants.
 Caregivers can use it to pay an agency, an individual contractor, or a family member or friend they hire (one of the few state-recognized pathways that can pay friends/family).
 Run by Lifespan of Greater Rochester, funded by the Lifespan Respite Care Act and the Field Hall Foundation.
 Contact NYSCRC for current award amounts and availability.

 - Medicaid waiver respite is provider-delivered, not cash-to-family, with one major exception.
-OPWDD Self-Direction allows participants to budget Family Reimbursed Respite (100% State funds, subject to an annual cap), where the family pays upfront for goods/services and is reimbursed via the Fiscal Intermediary.
+OPWDD Self-Direction allows participants to budget Family Reimbursed Respite (State-funded, subject to an annual cap set in the participant's budget), where the family pays upfront for goods and services and is reimbursed through the Fiscal Intermediary.
 NHTD, TBI, Children's, and standard OPWDD respite are paid to certified provider agencies, not to the unpaid family caregiver.
-NHTD is currently capped under a CMS-approved enrollment amendment with new referrals suspended; respite for new applicants is not available there in 2026.
+NHTD is capped and not taking new referrals.
+New York raised the participant cap to 14,079 (accepted May 15, 2026), but NYSDOH states that because the waiver has reached its approved maximum it "cannot process any additional referrals ... at this time" and closes new referrals by letter.
+If NHTD is your intended door, plan on CFCO (Community First Choice Option) and MLTC instead.Centers for Medicare & Medicaid Services. (n.d.).
+Medicaid.gov waiver list — NY Traumatic Brain Injury (TBI) Waiver (0269.R05.00). medicaid.gov.
+Retrieved Jun 24, 2026, from https://www.medicaid.gov/medicaid/section-1115-demo/demonstration-and-waiver-list/82671

 - There is currently no enacted New York state caregiver tax credit.
 A9587 and the "Rural Caregiver Relief Act" are pending in the legislature.
 The Master Plan for Aging Final Report contemplates a caregiver tax credit and reimbursement program, but it remains aspirational.
 Do not assume any tax credit is currently claimable.